-Update 11/03/2020: Skeleton Technologies has raised $48.9 million in funding to scale and aggressively grow.
-This brings the company’s total funding to $103.8 million to date.
+Update 03/12/2021: Skeleton Technologies has raised $61 million in fresh funding to scale up its ultracapacitor business.
+This brings the company’s total funding to $165.7 million to date.

 Located near the Tallinn airport, the company headquarters sits among a small cluster of Estonian tech companies where around 60 employees work to coordinate the design, production, and sale of ultracapacitors that rival anything the competition can put out, including Tesla’s Maxwell.
 If Mr. Musk was only interested in purchasing the most advanced ultracapacitors out there, looks like he bought the wrong company:

 Skeleton saw their most successful year ever in 2019 with $164 million (150 million euros) worth of contracts for their ultracapacitors which are produced in Germany by a team of around 80 employees.
 Ultracapacitors are relatively simple devices – just aluminum, carbon, paper, and an electrolyte.